lk-vavehealth/react-native-background-downloader/README.md

 **returns**

-`DownloadTask[]` - Array of tasks that were running in the background so you can re-attach callbacks to them
+`SessionTask[]` - Array of tasks that were running in the background so you can re-attach callbacks to them

 ### `setConfig({})`